pinballpower/pipup/README.md

 ## Limitations

-Only a single screen and a single resolution is supported.
+Only a 2 video screens are supported.
+No support for the 2nd HDMI output on the Pi4.

+## To Do

+- Use screens.pup configuration file
+- support PNG files

 ## Interfaces